The College is not yet accepting applications for registration of Behaviour Analysts.

 - Demonstrate adherence to professional ethical expectations.
 These would include, where applicable, billing, and administrative (office management) practices.

-- Make data-based decisions to modify intervention procedures.
+- Design appropriate data collection and analysis to make data-based decisions to help monitor or modify intervention procedures.

-- Discuss assessment results, goals, service options and progress with caregivers, if applicable.
+- Discuss assessment results, goals, service options and progress with clients/mediators/caregivers.

 - Evaluate and monitor effectiveness of interventions.